jelic98/cv/index.md

 That lead me to propose some useful features which were later implemented.
 Apart from me, the team has a PM, designer and a backend developer.
 The biggest challenges are preventing security threats and enabling dynamic application behaviour.
-Because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library and open sourced it.
+Because of this I’ve developed [Dynamico](https://android-arsenal.com/details/1/6926) library and open-sourced it.

 [fintechpro.rs](https://fintechpro.rs)